Regional Comprehensive Economic Partnership: Contents

-The agreement is intended to reduce tariffs and red tape.
+RCEP aims to lower tariffs, increase investment, and facilitate freer movement of goods around the region.
 It includes unified rules of origin throughout the bloc, which may facilitate international supply chains and trade within the region.
 It also prohibits certain tariffs.
-It does not focus on labor unions, environmental protection, or government subsidies.
+It does not focus on labour unions, environmental protection, or government subsidies.

+The RCEP contains 20 chapters discussing trade within many sectors, including (but not restricted to):